 We tucked in so heartily that the server rushed over with emergency cabbage, almost instantly.
 She repeated this several times.

 I had never experienced a food coma in Japan.
 But this meal caused our eyelids to droop, and both of us to yawn with satisfaction.
 We lounged around for about half an hour, picking our teeth with a Proo.

-We took my husband's parents to dinner the following evening, which pushed us upmarket.
+We took my husband's parents to dinner in Kobe the following evening, which pushed us upmarket.
 Could we keep up our fry-happy lifestyle?
 Teppanyaki gave us the perfect solution.

-The Restaurant Tajima is located in a hotel on Port Island, a man-made island in Kobe Harbour.
+The Restaurant Tajima sits in a hotel on a man-made island in Kobe Harbour.
 I use the phrase "man-made" because when I called it a fake island, my husband objected.
 "It's not a fake island.
-I saw the many tonnes of dirt they trucked into the harbour to make it.
+I personally saw the many tonnes of dirt they trucked into the harbour to make it.
 It's a true island from top to bottom."

 (Hmmm...surely, islands don't have bottoms.
 That's how you can tell them apart from a boat.)

 When in Kobe, beef it up.
 And since Kobe is a port city, do seafood too.
 The lanced prawns were still alive and wriggling as the chef presented them to us.

 - Look at the fat in the Kobe Beef above.
 I'd say the fat/protein ratio in that cow ran at 50/50.
 This pushes it well into state fair concession territory, and maybe even rivals French food.

 - Look at the picture below.
 The chef topped the scallop dish with a pillow of fried cheese.